-American staff serving internationally should not assume that the only way to pursue formal graduate study is by returning to the United States.
+ICS should not assume that the only way to pursue formal graduate study is by returning to the United States.
 A number of U.S. graduate institutions offer degree programs that can be completed from almost anywhere in the world.
 One example would include the "Virtual" campus of Reformed Theological Seminary (www.rtsvirtual.org).
-Furthermore, an American staff member serving internationally may have access to a seminary or graduate school physically located in their part of the world.
+Furthermore, an ICS may have access to a seminary or graduate school physically located in their part of the world.

-Who Grants Approval for IR or ICS Graduate Study?
+Who Grants Approval for ICS Graduate Study?

-Depending on the nature of the graduate study, approval may be required both from the staff member's international leadership as well as their U.S. sending/caring ministry.
+Depending on the nature of the graduate study, approval may be required both from an ICS's international leadership as well as their U.S. sending/caring region.